withastro/roadmap/proposals/0030-core-image-story.md

 # Drawbacks

 - Images are complicated!
 We've had many attempts in the community to build a perfect image components, but none of the current offering solved everyone's use case.
 Some people are also (understandably) cautious of using a third-party integration for this.
 - Part of this is breaking!
 We'll offer flags and write migration guides.
-However, it's still possible that we'll get reports about behaviour changing unexpectedly / the experience being worse because it needs to be opt-in.
+However, it's still possible that we'll get reports about behavior changing unexpectedly / the experience being worse because it needs to be opt-in.

 # Alternatives